cdmoro/literature-clock/README.md

 - [Screensaver mode](#screensaver): make the quotes dance around the screen! ([link](https://literatureclock.netlify.app/?screensaver=true))
 - Languages: supports English, Spanish, Portuguese, French, and Italian (by default, it will try to use the system language)
   - Random language: see a quote in a different language each minute, isn't that cool? ([link](https://literatureclock.netlify.app/?locale=random))
-- [Themes](#themes): the clock has `color themes` and `special themes` and each theme has light and dark variants, of course
+- [Themes](#themes): the clock has `colour themes` and `special themes` and each theme has light and dark variants, of course
-  - Random color theme: see a different color theme each minute, isn't that even cooler? ([link](https://literatureclock.netlify.app/?theme=color-system))
+  - Random colour theme: see a different colour theme each minute, isn't that even cooler? ([link](https://literatureclock.netlify.app/?theme=color-system))
+- Fade effect
-- Font personalization: if you don't like the default font of a theme, that's perfectly fine, we won't judge you, you can change it for another one!
+- Font personalization: if you don't like the default font of a theme, that's perfectly fine, we won't judge you, and you can change it for another one!
 - Progress bar: at the bottom of the page there is a `progress bar`, so you can know when a quote is about to change
-- Responsive: no matter how long is a quote, it will always look good on desktop and mobile 😎
+- Responsive: no matter how long a quote is, it will always look good on desktop and mobile 😎
 - Accessibility: All the quote elements have `aria-labels`
 - All the settings are saved in the browser's local storage and they are updated in the URL without refreshing the page, thanks to History API